 The Pixel, Audiences, Product Feeds and Dynamic Ads

-First, understand how important it is that e-commerce websites take advantage of the Facebook pixel and all it can offer.
+First, understand how important it is that e-commerce websites take advantage of the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. and all it can offer.
 A quick refresher…

 The Facebook Pixel: The pixel is a single snippet of code unique to your ad account that you would add to every page of your website.